JuliaAstro/FITSIO.jl/docs/src/index.md

 julia> Pkg.add("FITSIO.jl")
 ```

-On linux or OS X, if it isn't already installed on your system,
+On Linux or OS X, if it isn't already installed on your system,
 the cfitsio library is automatically downloaded and compiled
 (in your Julia packages directory).
 On Windows, a compiled dll will be
 downloaded.